dougeby/IntuneDocs/intune/security-baseline-settings-mdm-all.md

 ---
 # required metadata

-title: Intune security baselines settings for Windows 10
+title: Intune security baselines settings for Windows 10 MDM
 titleSuffix: Microsoft Intune
-description: Review the defaults and available settings for all the security baselines you can manage with Microsoft Intune, including current and archived versions of the Windows MDM and Microsoft Defender Advanced Threat Protection baselines.
+description: Review the defaults and available settings for the different versions of the Windows MDM scurity baseline that you can manage with Microsoft Intune.
 author: brenduns
 ms.author: brenduns
 manager: dougeby